GetStream/stream-chat-react-native/README.md

    - `deleteAll()` Deletes all the stored data related to stream chat.

+   #### Limitations

+   - RealmJS doesn't work with [Hermes engine](https://hermesengine.dev).
+For more details, take a look at this issue - https://github.com/realm/realm-js/issues/2455
+   - Expo does not support Realm. - https://expo.canny.io/feature-requests/p/support-for-realm

 ### Images

 Images are not cached/stored by default.
 Although it is totally supported.